Kariaro/auto-bumper/README.md

             "path": "/path/to/resource",

             // True by default.
-            // Add `// $auto-bump` on the line that the version literal
+            // Add `// $auto-bumper` on the line that the version literal
             // is placed in.
             //
             // If false, auto-bumper will replace all instances of the